morganmayday/tayen-core/archetypes/maven/operator.md

 #### Make Use Of
 A second-level operator, while missing half or more of their Grit, receives a +1 grit bonus to any checks they're already getting a tool bonus on.
 While they're missing all of their grit, this increases to a +2.

+#### Improvise
+A third-level operator can, when shit hits the fan and as a major action in conflict scale, cash in a Cunning Die to create a temporary tool from their environment.
+It grants either a +1 tool bonus on two skills or a +2 tool bonus on one skill.
+They can have up to four tools, as long as one of them is an Improvised tool.
+Improvised tools last until end of conflict.